 After much circling, we found the rhino with baby in a grassland interlaced with acacia trees, termite mounds, and aardvark burrows.
 We hid behind a mound and glassed the mother rhino who, with head lowered, looked a bit like a black boulder left by a retreating glacier.
 Other black boulders lay to left and right.
 Slowly they moved and Gavin whispered, “We’ve found Rhino City!
 There’s five more over there.
 Keep low and follow us – the wind’s blowing from their direction.”

 Back at the lodge I read about our quarry: “Neither the strength nor the temper of a rhino when he is annoyed should be underestimated.
 He is the extrovert of the animal kingdom, prepared to charge headlong into oncoming trains.”

 At 40,000 acres, Ngala is a small part of huge Kruger National Park.
 After tenting there, I moved south to the smaller private game reserve of Phinda north of Durban where both Land Rover and walking safaris are offered.

-Established in 1991, Phinda is operated by Conservation Corporation Africa on land formerly consisting of cattle ranches and farmland.
+Established in 1991, Phinda and Ngala are now operated by &Beyond (formerly Conservation Corporation Africa) on land previously consisting of cattle ranches and farmland.
 A decade later, Nature has overtaken the land, supporting two distinct biomes – forest and savanna – and South Africa’s Big Five – rhino, cape buffalo, elephant, lion and leopard.
 It’s possible here to encounter all of the above on a single game drive.